 ## Writing specific data plane specific PFCP BNG UP container configs

-The folder has its own inventor .
+The bngu folder has its own inventory files that are used to specify the data plane configuration.
 The file `bng-2-up-inventory.yml` has the values from the dataplane configs.
 If you have different port numbers, mac addresses etc. for your dataplane then you have to update this file with the right numbers.
 Right now we have only two BNG's running in the data plane so we create two different PFCP BNG UP containers to communicate with them.

 1. hosts – the target data plane name <HOST NAME>